Sjors/dao-challenge-blog/source/_posts/challenge-6.md

 		recipient.receiveTokens.value(tokens * tokenPrice)(tokens);
 	}

 On the receiving end, a number of things need to be checked.
 Obviously, we want to make sure the amount of ether matches the number of tokens.
 But we also want to make sure nobody is messing with us.
+It's a public function and anyone can call it.
+An attacker could potentially trick the recipient `DaoAccount` into thinking it received tokens.
+I'm not exactly sure how that would happen, but better be safe than sorry.

-To that end, `receiveTokens()` ensures that the sender is actually a `DaoAccount` and that this `DaoAccount` belongs to the parent `DaoChallenge`:
+To determine that the sender is legit, `receiveTokens()` ensures that the sender is actually a `DaoAccount` and that this `DaoAccount` belongs to the parent `DaoChallenge`:

 	function receiveTokens(uint256 tokens) {
 		// Check that the sender is a DaoAccount and belongs to our DaoChallenge